jbmilgrom/blogg/src/post/google-product-categories-openai-demo.md

 ## Supported Models
 The application supports a selection of chat and completion models below gpt-4, eventhough it has been optimized for the chat models (and `gpt-3.5-turbo` in particular) that are [`1/10` the cost](https://platform.openai.com/docs/guides/chat/chat-vs-completions) of similar completion models like `text-davinci-003`.

-## The Algorithm
+## Tree Traversal with a Series of Mulitple-Choice Questions
  No pretraining on GPCs has been performed.
 As a result, the LLM must be fed possible GPCs as part of the prompt, increasing the number of tokens and cost.
 On the other hand, the code can be run locally with your own OpenAI API key and perform just as well as a pretrained LLM.
-Of course, including all [5595](https://google-product-categories.herokuapp.com/gpc-stats) GPCs with every prompt is exceedingly expensive.[^0] Instead, the algorithm leverages the heirarchical nature of the GPC taxonomy and produces a "GPC" by finding a path through the tree.
-There are [21 root sibling nodes](https://google-product-categories.herokuapp.com/traverse) (`"Animals & Pet Supplies"`, ..., `"Vehicles & Parts"`) and each node may have children nodes.
-All nodes at a given level in the tree form a multiple choice questions to OpenAI, and the children of the answer form the next question.
+Of course, including all [5595](https://google-product-categories.herokuapp.com/gpc-stats) GPCs with every prompt is exceedingly expensive.[^0] Instead, the algorithm leverages the heirarchical nature of the GPC taxonomy[^8] and produces a result by finding a path through the tree.
+Only nodes at a given level in the tree are sent to OpenAI at any given time.
+The children of the answer form the next question.
 The NodeJS runtime descends the GPC tree, level by level, with OpenAI dictating the path until a GPC is found.
 For example, a prompt-generater[^3]

 ```ts
 export const generateChatPrompt = (choices: string[], metaTags: string): ChatCompletionRequestMessage[] => [